 Pg 18.
 EIS states that predation is extensive and may be having population level impacts.

-Researchers have discovered that mice on the South Farallon Islands are indirectly responsible for extensive predation of ashy storm-petrels by burrowing owls.
+Researchers have discovered that mice on the South Farallon Islands are indirectly responsible for ongoing and recently increased predation of ashy storm-petrels by burrowing owls.
 Burrowing owls overwinter on the islands because of the ready availability of mice as a dietary item when owls arrive in the fall (Mills 2006, Bradley et al. 2011, Nur et al. 2013).
-Physical and behavioral similarities between ashy storm-petrels and Leach’s storm-petrels, along with recovered carcasses suggest that the less common Leach’s storm-petrels may be suffering similar population level impacts (Bradley et al. 2011).
+Physical and behavioral similarities between ashy storm-petrels and Leach’s storm-petrels, along with recovered carcasses suggest that the less common Leach’s storm-petrels may be experiencing similar impacts (Bradley et al. 2011).

 Pg19.
 The EIS states 225 petrels/year are preyed upon by burrowing owls.

-Bradley et al. (2011) documented an average of about 225 ashy storm-petrels preyed upon by burrowing owls per year, based on standardized carcass surveys (Bradley et al. 2011).
-However, these totals underestimated total predation because only easily accessible portions of the islands were surveyed (Bradley et al. 2011).
+Wintering owls account for a substantial portion of annual avian predation mortality of breeding ashy storm-petrels on southeast Farallon Island.
+Bradley et al. (2011) documented an average of 225-270 ashy storm-petrels preyed upon by burrowing owls, western gulls, and unknown avian predators per year, based on standardized carcass surveys (Bradley et al. 2011).
+From 2003-2012, an average of 85 ashy storm-petrel wings were found predated by burrowing owls per year (Bradley pers. comm.
+2013).
+However, some of these totals may underestimate total predation because only easily accessible portions of the islands were surveyed (Bradley et al. 2011).
 Pg 19.
 EIS states that without the proposed action, the petrel population will decline or stay stable.

-A capture-recapture analysis reveals a strong and significant effect of burrowing owl abundance on annual ashy storm-petrel adult survival (Nur et al. 2013); in years when owls were more abundant, storm-petrel survivorship was reduced.
+A capture-recapture analysis reveals a statistically significant effect of burrowing owl abundance on annual ashy storm-petrel adult survival (Nur et al. 2013); in years when owls were more abundant, storm-petrel survivorship was reduced.
 Nur et al. (2013) estimate the change in population trend as a result of anticipated reductions in burrowing owl predation on SEFI, using a population-dynamic model.
+Less burrowing owls wintering on SE Farallon Island will likely result in a reduction of burrowing owl predation on ashy storm-petrel (Nur et al. 2013).
+A decrease in burrowing owl abundance will have significant and positive benefits for ashy storm-petrel population trends (Nur et al., 2013).
+Without removal of house mice, predation by burrowing owls will continue.

 Pg 21 The EIS states that direct effects from mice are at least a low-level impact